sindresorhus/gulp-ruby-sass/readme.md

 This plugin wraps the Sass gem for the gulp build system.
 It does not alter Sass's output in any way.
 Any issues with Sass output should be reported to the [Sass issue tracker](https://github.com/sass/sass/issues).

-gulp-ruby-sass doesn't support Sass caching or incremental builds yet ([issue](https://github.com/sindresorhus/gulp-ruby-sass/issues/111)).
+gulp-ruby-sass doesn't support Sass caching or incremental builds... yet ([issue](https://github.com/sindresorhus/gulp-ruby-sass/issues/111)).

 ## License